 What is the difference between an insurance agent and a broker?

-Insurance agents and insurance brokers often get confused for one another.
+Insurance agents and insurance brokers often get confused with one another.
 They have similarities, such as they both need a license to operate.
 While both work in the same industry, agents and brokers differ.

 The following are the two types of insurance agents: